 Find out if your water source has been tested for PFAS.
 If it contains PFAS

 We recommend ordering a PFAS Water Test from Tap Score for testing 14 of the most common PFAS in drinking water.
 It is $299 for the testing kit.
 They ship you the instructions and everything you need to test your drinking water.
 Then you would ship the sample to the lab.
 The lab analyzes the sample and will send a full report of the chemicals present in the water.

 Emanuela is a leading expert in how to naturally restore your body back to optimal health and a Master Transformational Coach.
 After spending over 20 years in the finance industry as a recruiter, Emanuela discovered her true passion and calling for naturopathy and is helping serve people as well as their pets on a national level.
 In her mid-forties, she decided to make a career change and became a certified health and life coach because she absolutely loves helping others achieve major breakthroughs in their life that will last forever.

 Her clients walk away having new healthy habits and new rituals that are in alignment with becoming the best versions of themselves.
 She resolved her own health issues through a unique nutritional approach and wants to share her story with everyone in hopes of making a positive difference in someone’s life.

 She coaches many individuals on how to restore their health everything from thyroid conditions, shrinking nodules, stabilizing normal sugar levels, blood pressure, hormones and so much more.
 She also guides many pet owners on how to heal their fur baby’s health.
-Emanuela will teach you on how to become your own best doctor.
+Emanuela will teach you how to become your own best doctor.

-She is a second level Reiki Energy Healer, conducts Bio Resonance Therapy and is currently studying to become a functional nutritionist and lifestyle practitioner.
-She loves spending time with her family and friends, loves the outdoors and practicing spiritual well-being.
+She is a second-level Reiki Energy Healer, conducts Bio-Resonance Therapy and is currently studying to become a functional nutritionist and lifestyle practitioner.
+She loves spending time with her family and friends, loves the outdoors, and practicing spiritual well-being.